Andrew Horsbrugh-Porter

 During the Second World War, he was awarded the Distinguished Service Order for gallantry whilst serving as a Captain in the 12th Lancers during the Dunkirk evacuation.
 He commanded his squadron 'with the greatest dash and energy so he obtained much invaluable information'.
 Around Saint-Omer on 23 May, he and his men checked the German advance despite being wounded himself.
+He was awarded a bar to his DSO for command of 27th Lancers in the closing stages of the war in Italy.

 Horsbrugh-Porter later achieved the rank of lieutenant-colonel and helped establish the 27th Lancers (known as 'Porterforce') and, this amalgamation of various units, were active in the liberation of Italy most notably at Ravenna.

 Later, he was the hunting editor of The Field Magazine from 1958 to 1971 and The Times polo correspondent during the 1960s and 70s.
 He was an international polo player who held an 8 goal handicap.
 He was married to Annette Mary Browne-Clayton.